The designated hitter hasn't always lived up to its title after 2 full MLB seasons in both leagues

 The Milwaukee Brewers are among the teams that could use an upgrade at DH.
 They were the worst team in baseball with a minus-1.6 WAR at that spot.

-“I'm not sure there are a lot of David Ortizs out there,” Brewers GM Matt Arnold said.
+“I'm not sure there are a lot of David Ortizes out there,” Brewers GM Matt Arnold said.
 “But we're certainly looking for the next one.”

 AP MLB: https://apnews.com/hub/mlb